ajanicij/goduckgo/README.md

       -Type=false: Type

 For example, query

 `askduck -Definition Europe`

 produces the following:

-    Definition: The sixth-largest continent, extending west from the Dardanelles, Black Sea, and Ural Mountains.
+    `Definition: The sixth-largest continent, extending west from the Dardanelles, Black Sea, and Ural Mountains`.